rexrainbow/C2RexDoc/plugins.md/rex_miniboard_rotate.md

    - On main board
      1. Save position of chess, Set *Recover = true*
      2. Pull out from this main board
-     3. Transfer logical position of all chess
+     3. Transfer LXYZ of all chess
      4. Run **put-able testing** of all chess
         - **Put-able**, all test results are true
           1. Put chess to main board